liia-ck/simpleHotelSite/README.md

 # simpleHotelSite
-Three working pages created with floats
+Three working pages created with floats for the purpose of learning
-Part of my learning experience